Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 4** Parser Errors
 ^^^^^^^^^^^^^^^^^

-- `400` – ParserError: An issue occurred in the Parser (Logic Tree generator), which tries to convert the generated Antlr4 tokens into proper Logical Para-C tokens
+- `400` – ParserError: An issue occurred in the Parser (Logic Tree generator), which tries to convert the generated Antlr4 tokens into proper Logical Para tokens
 - `401` – SyntaxError: A syntax issue occurred while processing that is a direct result of the user failing to input valid code.

 5** Logical Errors